CEI-lab/ece3400-2017/docs/tutorials/3Dprinting/3D_Printing_Tutorial.md

 ![](./images/UP_Printing.png "Placed_Part")

 ### 6. Removing your print
 It is best to move the baseplate from the base of the printer before attempting to remove any printed parts.
 Be sure to wait for 5-10 minutes after printing has ended before trying to remove the baseplate, as it is heated during printing.
 To remove the baseplate, simply pull back each of the metal hooks holding it to the printer's base.
 Once the base is removed, use a spatula to get between the baseplate and part.
 Be careful not to damage the baseplate in the process.
+It may be helpful to use a clamp to hold the baseplate down when using the spatula.

 ## Common Problems